sammykol83/UdacityDataScienceNanoDegree/Readme.md

 * Classification of pet adoption rates based on tabular/text/image data.
 Using Boosted Gradient methods, NLP and image feature extraction.
 * ML pipeline for SMS classification in disaster areas using NLP and ensemble learning and showing results in Bootstrap generated dashboard.
+* Recommendation system implementation on data from IBM WATSON platform.
 * Heroku web dashboard deployment for some predictive statistics from Google Play database.
 * Predictive modelling of solar panel deployment in the US.
 * Market segmentation for mail company in Germany utilising K-means clustering, PCA and various data wrangling methods.